-First let’s start with the basics of feeding tubes, then we’ll get into the nitty gritty of how to get your insurance company to pay for one.
+First, let’s start with the basics of feeding tubes and feeding tube supplies, then we’ll get into the nitty-gritty of how to get your insurance company to pay for one.

 What is enteral feeding?
 The basics of tube feeding

-- There are many types of patients who require feeding tubes.
+There are many types of patients who require feeding tube supplies.
 Among the most common are: premature babies in the NICU, patients in the ICU or in comas, people with severe eating disorders, or people with autism, dementia, dysphagia and severe gag reflex.
 (Side note: Many parents feel undue stress when their children will not eat; however, pickiness does not require a feeding tube!)

 Getting insurance to pay for feeding tube formula, feeding tubes